Le Boucher: Release

-Le Boucher was released in France on 27 February 1970, where it had a total of 1,148,554 admissions.
+In France, it had almost 1,150,000 spectators which the authors of French Thrillers of the 1970s: Volume I, Crime Films described as being a "good commercial success.
+It was released in Italy on September 8, 1970 as Il tagliagole.

 On 12 September 1970, it was screened at the New York Film Festival.

 Paris-based Tamasa Distribution is set to release "Première Vague" a collection of Blu-ray discs of seven early films by Chabrol.
 The box set is set for release in France on November 18, 2025.
 Variety reported that it would include films that were "long unavailable" to the public, including The Butcher.

 Reception

 After its presentation at the New York Film Festival, Vincent Canby of The New York Times wrote a thoroughly sympathetic review of Le Boucher, comparing the film's "romantic realism" with Alfred Hitchcock's Spellbound and Fritz Lang's Scarlet Street and titling it "the most elegant, most sorrowful of Chabrol's recent films", excelled only by his The Unfaithful Wife.
 In the January–February 1972 edition of the Los Angeles Free Press, critic Dick Lochte called Le Boucher the best of the director's films so far, "a wonderfully controlled psychological thriller" and "a compact, hard, bright jewel of a movie", praising, like Canby, actors Audran and Yanne.